 Some examples of the categories of third parties with whom we share your data are:

-In order for you to receive your goods, Harriman works with a distributor firm (Macmillian Distribution) and they use a number of delivery partners.
+In order for you to receive your goods, Media Shed works with a distributor firm (Macmillian Distribution) and they use a number of delivery partners.
 We only pass them the relevant information required in order to ensure delivery of your order.

 We work with marketing companies who help us manage our electronic communications with you or carry out surveys and product reviews on our behalf.